HONS 2103 printable syllabus for Fall 2022

-As always, even after the syllabus has been finalized, be aware that assignments and other specifics may change.
-Students are always encouraged to watch the Announcements section of the course’s blackboard site and their emails, and to listen and make note of any changes as they are announced in class.
+As always, even after the syllabus has been posted, be aware that assignments may change.
+HONS 2103 students are encouraged to watch the Announcements section of the course’s blackboard site and their emails, and to listen and make note of any changes as they are announced in class.

 What’s modern about the modern world?
 (The World of theReformation)